vaishnavi5/Readme.md/README.md

 Below are the endpoint url and Parameter which needs to be used

+### References

 Endpoint url used = http://api.openweathermap.org/data/2.5/weather?q=London&appid={API key}

 Input parameter needs to be given while getting the response = City name.

+#### Results

+Post putting the input parameter which is the City name it will display the current temperature in degree celcius of any city which you want the results for.